nilsanderselde/funetik-ingglish/readme.md

 ## Úí iz H dhu Last Letør? *(Why Is H the Last Letter?)*

 Bikuz it iz éúzd in 'th' (az in 'think') and 'dh' (as in 'dhu') and Í thot dhóz saúndz šød hav dher ón sekšinz in dhu dikšineré.
-Dhá dón't ukør frékúintlé inuf tú dikšineré to dizørv dher ón keriktør (and ét førdhør uúá at dhu kébórd's simbul kéz).
+Dhá dón't ukør frékúintlé inuf to dizørv dher ón keriktør (and ét førdhør uúá at dhu kébórd's simbul kéz).

 >*Because it is used in 'th' (as in 'think') and 'dh' (as in 'the') and I thought those sounds should have their own sections in the dictionary.
 They don't occur frequently enough to deserve their own character (and eat further away at the keyboard's symbol keys.*